 The UK and the World Bank Group work together to develop policies on a wide range of issues, such as conflict prevention, governance, health, and education -- trying to enable millions in the poorest countries to be immunized, gain access to roads and clean water, and become teachers, among other benefits.

-The Executive Director for United Kingdom, along with the other 24 members of the Board, is responsible for the conduct of the general operations of the Bank, and exercises powers delegated to her by the Board of Governors.
+The Executive Director for United Kingdom, along with the other 24 members of the Board, is responsible for the conduct of the general operations of the Bank, and exercises powers delegated to him by the Board of Governors.
 Mr. Montgomery is a member of the Budget Committee (BC) (pdf), and Vice-Chair of the Human Resources Committee (HRC) (pdf).

 Last Updated: Jan 16, 2019